gregJohnRob/dynamic-pricing/README.md

 When looking at a cache, my first thought was to eventually use Redis.
 Redis is very performant, and because we can de-couple Redis from our service, we would be able to scale in production.

+If the service coupled cache refresh with the call to get a value, we could run into a cache stampede, where multiple calls would trigger a refresh at the same time, potentially leading to us overloading the downstream service and cache.
+Instead, I created a job as well as a dedicated endpoint to refresh the cache.

 ## Production Ready

 ### Separating Refresh From Instances

 At the moment, I believe that each instance of the service would try to refresh the cache at roughly the same time due to each instance having the same job.
-To work around this you could instead create an endpoint and move the job onto a lambda which runs separate from the main application.
+For production, I would recommend removing the job and replace it with a lambda or cron job separate to the service.

+### Improve config

+While implementing, some things were hard-coded which should have been moved to config.
+Namely:
+- rates-api token
+- Cache TTL

+### Logging

+Proper logging and metrics would better allow the service to be monitored in production.